 1. The parent(s) are called for an aliyah.

 The Jewish parent is typically called for an aliyah.
-Many congregations will allow the non-Jewish parent to come to the bima for the aliyah but not say the prayer because it refers to the Jewish people as "us."
+Many congregations will allow the parent who is not Jewish to come to the bima for the aliyah but not say the prayer because it refers to the Jewish people as "us."

-In some Reform synagogues, the non-Jewish spouse reads the translation while the Jewish spouse recites the blessing.
+In some Reform synagogues, the partner who isn't Jewish reads the translation while the Jewish partner recites the blessing.

-A ruling of the Conservative movement’s authority on Jewish law does not allow non-Jews to receive an aliyah, but there may be exceptions in some synagogues.
+A ruling of the Conservative movement’s authority on Jewish law does not allow those who aren't Jewish to receive an aliyah, but there may be exceptions in some synagogues.

-In some congregations, non-Jewish parents are not allowed on the bima.
+In some congregations, parents who aren't Jewish are not allowed on the bima.

 2. Relatives are called for an aliyah.

-Very few congregations allow non-Jewish relatives to be called for an aliyah.
+Very few congregations allow relatives who aren't Jewish to be called for an aliyah.
 Also, every congregation has different rules about how many of the aliyahs the bar/bat mitzvah family can assign.
 Some synagogues attempt to split the aliyahs fairly evenly between the bar/bat mitzvah family and the congregation at large.

 3. The parent(s) say a blessing over their child.

 Often, after the child has read the Torah and Haftarah readings, the parents will recite the Shehecheyanu blessing, which thanks God for the opportunity to celebrate the occasion.
-Some congregations may not allow the non-Jewish parent to say the blessing, but will allow both parents to say an English blessing.
+Some congregations may not allow the parent who is not Jewish to say the blessing, but will allow both parents to say an English blessing.